Narada sting case: CBI arrests 3 TMC leaders, ex-party leader; to file charge sheet | Law-Order

 The tapes were made public just before the 2016 assembly elections in West Bengal.

-The Calcutta High Court had ordered a CBI probe into the sting operation on April 16, 2017.
+The CBI had registered the case in the matter on April 16, 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)